Cocos-BCX/UnitySDK/unity/bcx/Assets/BCX/Document/readme.md

 # BCX-Unity-SDK

 ## Introduction

 The BCX-Unity-SDK is based on [BCX-Android-SDK](https://github.com/Cocos-BCX/AndroidSdk) and [BCX-iOS-SDK](https://github.com/Cocos-BCX/iOSSDK) , which provide a series of interfaces for Unity to operate the BCX blockchain, allowing users to handle logins, transfers, trading assets, calling contracts, and more.

-## Project Description

-### Directory Introduction

-* `android` a wrapper library of BCX-Android-SDK, so can easily call from Unity
-* `ios` a wrapper library of BCX-iOS-SDK, so can easily call from Unity
-* `unity` BCX-Unity-SDK Project, BCX-Unity-SDK is export from this project

-### Script Introduction

-`tool/genLibAndSync.sh` Generate Android/iOS library and sync them to the BCX-Unity-SDK project.

-## BCX-Unity-SDK

 ## Environment